Princess Charlotte of Hesse-Kassel: Divorce

 Due to his princely position and church belief, Charles I Louis couldn't get a divorce without Charlotte's consent, although he tried again and again in vain despite her disobedient, stubborn, morose and unruly demeanor.
-Unlike her ancestor Christine of Saxony, who in 1540 accepted the morganatic second marriage of her husband Philip I, Landgrave of Hesse (who subsequently fathered children with both women), Charlotte strictly refused to this.
+Unlike her ancestress Christine of Saxony, who in 1540 accepted the morganatic second marriage of her husband Philip I, Landgrave of Hesse (who subsequently fathered children with both women), Charlotte strictly refused to this.
 Charles I Louis, as the owner of the highest executive and judicial power in the Electoral Palatinate, finally on 14 April 1657 decided to unilaterally and officially divorce his wife and proclaimed this publicly.
 Then he determined his court preacher to bless the wedding with his mistress Marie Luise von Degenfeld as a morganatic marriage; however, Marie Luise and her brother had insisted on a regular and equal marriage.
 Unlike the Electress Palatine, Marie Luise was gentle and submissive.
-Between 1658 and 1675, she bore the Elector 13 children; they received the title of Raugrave, but dynastically were considered illegitimate and excluded from the line of succession.
+Between 1658 and 1675, she bore the Elector 13 children; they received the title of 'Raugrave', but dynastically were considered illegitimate and excluded from the line of succession.

 Charlotte initially didn't return to Kassel after her "divorce" but lived in a wing of Heidelberg Castle, still hoping that her marital bond could be restored.
 Little is known about her relationship with her two surviving children, Charles and Elisabeth Charlotte.
 Her daughter was sent by her father to live with his sister Sophia at her court in Hanover in 1659, apparently to remove the child from her mother's sphere of influence.
 According to another opinion, Charles I Louis send his daughter to Hanover to spare her from the marital disputes.
 Sophia, who had lived at the Heidelberg court for a few years prior to her marriage, had seen it enough: she hated and despised her sister-in-law and was happy to help her brother take her daughter away from Charlotte, presumably to persuade her to return to Kassel.
 The only one at the Heidelberg court who openly sided with Charlotte was her eldest sister-in-law, Elisabeth.

 There are two touching letters from Charlotte to her daughter from the time she was traveling to Hanover, and several others to her tutor, in which she inquired about the child's condition and complained that she was no longer getting an answer.
 It's likely that Elisabeth Charlotte's letters were withheld from her mother in order to break off contact between each other.
 After Charlotte finally left Heidelberg in June 1663, her daughter was allowed to return to the Palatinate court.
 The two only met again many years later in two encounters in 1681 and 1683.